9inelive/N8n-ip-abuse-Checker/README.md

-# N8n-ip-abuse-Checker
-This n8n workflow checks any IP address’s reputation using the AbuseIPDB API.
-Send an IP via webhook, and it fetches abuse confidence scores, country info, and last reported date.
-The results are formatted and sent to a Discord channel for real-time alerts.
-Easy to set up and customize for monitoring.

 # n8n IP Reputation Checker with Discord Alerts

 This n8n workflow lets you check the reputation of any IP address using the AbuseIPDB API.
 You send an IP address via webhook, and the workflow queries AbuseIPDB for abuse confidence scores, country info, and last reported date.
 The results are then sent as a formatted message to a Discord channel via webhook for real-time monitoring and alerts.